This article describes the step-by-step procedure for configuring your own dashboards by selecting various metrics, dimensions, and widgets.

 - From the left menu bar, navigate to Dashboards.

-(Import Dashboard) to upload a file from your local desktop.
+(Import Dashboard) to upload a file from your local system.
+To import a dashboard, refer to this article.

 6. In the dashboard exploration screen, search for and select a source from the list.

-Once you select the source, the respective dimensions and metrics are enabled.
+Once you select the source, the respective dimensions and metrics are displayed.

 - Dimensions - These are non-numerical data that cannot be used for calculations.
-Examples include name, day, and country.
-You can add a complete list of dimensions, except for BigQuery sources, which are limited to 15 dimensions.
+Examples include asset name, ActOn ID, entity name, and so on.
+You can add the full set of dimensions, except for BigQuery sources, which are limited to a maximum of 15 dimensions.

-- Metrics - are the calculated numerical values which represent the count of a particular parameter, such as the ActOns count, assets count, etc.
+- Metrics - are the calculated numerical values which represent the count of a particular parameter, such as the ActOns count, assets count, incident count, etc.

 Note: You can rearrange the dimensions and primary metrics by simply dragging and dropping them into the desired order.
 If you select the ActOn dimension under ActOn sources, you can only add tables, as other chart types are not supported.
 However, existing dashboards that include charts with the ActOn dimension will continue to display them.
 For new dashboards, only tables can be added when using the ActOn dimension.